Who should consider the GCUPM program?

 What do the courses cost?

 Each successfully-completed course in the GCUPM program earns the student three credit hours and costs $1,335.
+Tuition discounts are available.
 Students are encouraged to fill out a financial aid application.

 Is financial aid available?

 Financial aid is available to students accepted into the GCUPM program who demonstrate financial need through application.
 Students interested in financial aid should request a financial aid application.

 Are classes in the GCUPM program graduate level courses?

 Yes, each course in the GCUPM program at WTS is taught at the graduate level and earns students three Master’s level credits.

 Are the credits transferable into a Master’s program?